DvirSaidof/AutoDownloader/README.md

 1. # Open your zsh/bash/wsl terminal and navigate to your projects dir
 2. git clone https://github.com/DvirSaidof/AutoDownloader.git
 3. mv config.json.sample config.json
-4. # Fill all the empty values.
+4. # Fill all the empty values in config.json.
 Make sure the download_folder is the same as set in utorrentweb and that logs_folder exists.
 5. sudo bash auto_download.sh $(whoami)
 ```